What is ACERC, and what do we do?

 Is "clean coal" a myth?

-Is a transition to 100% renewable energy possible?
+Can we transition to 100% renewable energy?

 ACERC is the Advanced Coal and Energy Research Center.
 We received the Energy Boost grant in April 2015.
 With these funds, we are expanding advanced coal and energy research on the SIU Carbondale campus though efforts including: